-In some previously untreated patients, a decreased FVIII recovery has been observed in the absence of detectable Factor VIII inhibitors [see 8.2 Clinical Trial Adverse Reactions, Previously untreated patients].
-Close monitoring of previously untreated patients including monitoring of the patient's clinical status and post dose FVIII activity is recommended until the incremental recovery is normalized.
+In some previously untreated patients (PUPs), decreased FVIII incremental recovery has been observed in the absence of detectable Factor VIII inhibitors [see 8.2 Clinical Trial Adverse Reactions, Previously untreated patients].
+The decreased factor VIII incremental recovery occurred after a few exposures to ESPEROCT® and was generally transient.
+For all patients, decreased incremental recovery was observed with increasing anti-PEG IgG titers in PUPs without inhibitors to factor FVIII.
+Close monitoring of PUPs including monitoring of the patient's clinical status and post dose FVIII activity is recommended until the incremental recovery is normalized.